Skip to main content

 To connect to Ironclad:

 After the integration is set up, contracts will begin syncing automatically.
-Once processed by Vanta AI, extracted commitments will be available for review and tracking.
+Once processed by Vanta AI, extracted commitments will be available in your inventory for tracking and management.

 Supported CLMs